davidmarkclements/lazaretto/readme.md

 Lazaretto is for circumstances where you want to execute isolated code that is fully interopable with either of Node's module systems while also being able to dynamically run expressions inside that code.
-This authors use-case is a sort of white-box testing (which is generally not recommended), but which is necessary for evaluating exam questions for the OpenJS Certifications.
+This authors use-case is a sort of white-box testing (which is generally not recommended), but which is necessary for evaluating exam questions for the OpenJS Certifica tions.
 Lazaretto should not be relied on for completely safe isolation, the file system and so forth can still be accessed so you still need containers/vms for safe isolation of user code.